RESEARCH STARTER

 In contemporary contexts, charters serve various functions, such as authorizing the formation of political bodies, municipalities, or non-profit organizations.
 They outline the organizational structure, governance, and legal framework for these entities.
 Additionally, charters are commonly associated with articles of incorporation, where an organization articulates its objectives and operational plans for formal recognition.
 Modern applications of charters also include project charters, which guide project development and management.
 Overall, charters play a crucial role in facilitating governance, organization, and structured development across diverse sectors.

 A charter is a document granted by a government that gives specific rights to individuals.
 Charters have been used throughout history to grant land rights.
-While charters are no longer used for that purpose, they are still in use today.
+While charters are no longer used for that purpose, they are still in use in modern-day society.
 Instead of granting land privileges, they grant permission to incorporate, form a non-profit, or open a school.

 Historic Charters